 If tiredness and issues persist, it may be time to seek therapy.

-IT COULD BE A LACK OF NUTRIENTS
+LACK OF NUTRIENTS

 Besides the mental stuff, tiredness could be from not eating well.
 Many nutrient deficiencies have tiredness as a side effect, and without proper nutrition, the body struggles to keep energy levels up and maintaining alertness.